tbrowder/RakuDoc-Load/README.md

 CAVEATS
 =======

 From the original author [slightly edited]: The 'Rakudoc' is obtained from the file or string via EVAL.
 That means that it's going to run what is actually there.
-If you don't want that to happen, strip all runnable code from the string (or file) before submitting it to `load`.
+If you don't want that to happen, strip all runnable code from the string (or file) before submitting it to `load` or `load-pod` or `load-rakudoc`.

 ### multi sub load